Qualysec

 Setting Realistic Expectations for Your Certification Journey

-Managing Expectations Avoids Disappointment.
+Managing expectations throughout your SOC 2 compliance certification journey avoids disappointment.
 Moreover, a deeper understanding of variables helps to plan.
 Therefore, take these things into account seriously.

 Timeline Factors